An oval plate containing Futomaki (Thick Maki Sushi).

 To Prepare the Sushi Rice

-- Please follow my sushi rice recipe for step-by-step instructions on how to cook the rice and add the sushi seasonings.
-For this recipe, use 3 rice cooker cups uncooked Japanese short-grain white rice, 540 ml water, and 1 piece kombu (dried kelp) to cook the rice.
-Use ⅓ cup rice vinegar (unseasoned), 3 Tbsp sugar, and 1½ tsp Diamond Crystal kosher salt for the sushi seasonings.
-Cover the prepared sushi rice with a damp cloth at all times to prevent it from drying out.
+• It takes about 90 minutes to make sushi rice.
+Please follow my Sushi Rice recipe for step-by-step instructions on how to cook the rice and add the sushi seasoning.
+For this recipe, use 2¼ cups uncooked Japanese short-grain white rice, 2¼ cups water, and 1 piece kombu (dried kelp) to cook the rice.
+For the sushi seasoning, use ⅓ cup rice vinegar (unseasoned), 3 Tbsp sugar, and 1½ tsp Diamond Crystal kosher salt.
+Cover the prepared sushi rice with a damp cloth at all times to prevent drying.

 To Make the Seasoned Shiitake and Kanpyo